What does anaerobic fermentation convert sugars into?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

-Anaerobic fermentation is a metabolic process that occurs in the absence of oxygen and results in the breakdown of sugars.
-During this process, microorganisms such as yeast and certain bacteria convert sugars into various end products.
-The primary products of anaerobic fermentation include acids (like lactic acid or acetic acid), gases (such as carbon dioxide or hydrogen), and alcohol (most notably ethanol).
+Anaerobic fermentation is a metabolic process that takes place in the absence of oxygen.
+During this process, microorganisms such as yeast and certain bacteria break down sugars to generate energy.
+The primary products of anaerobic fermentation include acids (like lactic acid or acetic acid), gases (such as carbon dioxide and methane), and alcohol (such as ethanol).

 Subscribe